bintangpradanaa/shell-brand-reputation-analysis/README.md

 - Topic Modeling (BERTopic)

 ## Key Insights
-- Public discussions are centered on fuel quality, pricing, and availability across providers.
-- Sentiment toward Shell is mostly positive, but negative sentiment still reflects ongoing public scrutiny.
+- Sentiment toward Shell is predominantly positive, indicating a generally favorable brand perception.
+However, the presence of negative sentiment suggests ongoing public scrutiny and sensitivity toward fuel-related issues
-- Shell is associated with higher “happiness”, while “anger” and “fear” remain present due to industry issues.
-Pertamina shows stronger association with negative emotions, especially anger.
-- Key topics include fuel comparison, operational issues at stations, and public reactions to the incident.
+- Shell is more strongly associated with positive emotions such as happiness, reinforcing its relatively strong brand positioning, although the persistence of anger and fear highlights underlying concerns within the industry.
+In comparison, Pertamina is more heavily associated with negative emotions, particularly anger
+- Public discussions are largely centered on Public Reaction Fuel Issue, Station Operations Issues, and Fuel Price, Quality, & Usage Experience Comparison, suggesting that brand perception is highly influenced by functional performance and service experience.

 ## Recommendations
 - Improve customer experience at fuel stations (handling long queues, payment, and fueling process)